 Taking on the legal process alone might be overwhelming, not to mention it could potentially diminish your recovery.
 A Lima wrongful death lawyer could investigate your case and help you move forward with the best course of action for your situation.

-Wrongful Death Claims Examined
+Causes of Action for Wrongful Death Claims

 Wrongful death lawsuits typically result from unintentional torts.
 For example, the surviving family of someone killed in a car crash would have the right to bring a personal injury action against the negligent driver who caused the wreck.

 In addition to any criminal charges the state elects to pursue, a Lima attorney could bring a wrongful death lawsuit for damages like pain and suffering and loss of consortium.
+More specifically, they can bring forward a wrongful death claim before, during, or after related criminal proceedings, and the outcome of those criminal proceedings would have no direct bearing on the outcome of the wrongful death lawsuit.

 Filing an Untimely Death Claim

-Ohio state law establishes that only a personal representative of the deceased person’s estate may bring a wrongful death lawsuit to court.
 With this in mind, the following surviving parties are presumed under state law to have suffered damages and may seek recovery in a wrongful death suit:

 • The spouse of the deceased